Why do chickens peck each other? Learn how to keep the peace with your backyard chickens.

 Next, provide birds something to keep their minds busy.
 Perhaps the most fun of these three tips is to find chicken toys that bring out their natural instincts.

 Interactive objects can make the coop more complex and exciting.
 Logs, sturdy branches or chicken swings are a few flock favorites.
-These toys provide unique retreats for hens who may be lower in the pecking order.
+Chicken toys provide unique retreats for hens who may be lower in the pecking order.

 .
 You can simply place this block in the coop for hens to peck.
 The block can be a fun experience for hens and prevent chicken boredom when they are spending more time in the coop.

 encourages natural pecking instincts.
 It also contains whole grains, amino acids, vitamins, minerals, and oyster shell to provide nutrients that contribute to the hen’s well-being.
+In addition, it provides an alternative place to peck so your backyard chickens don’t eat their eggs